 - Shiitake, a super mushroom, and astragalus, an adaptogen that may help modulate the body’s response to stress.

-The ingredient amounts in the Core Nutrient Blend are also uncertain.
-This 8.67-gram blend includes inulin and tapioca fiber, which collectively provide 6 grams of prebiotic fiber.
-This suggests that only 2.67 grams of each serving come from superfoods – a much smaller amount than you’ll find in greens powders.
+The ingredient amounts in the Core Nutrient Blend are uncertain.
+This 8.67-gram blend includes inulin and tapioca fiber as the first two ingredients (and therefore the largest), which contribute to 6 grams of prebiotic fiber along with some of the other veggies.
+Also packed in are 30+ fruits, vegetables, and adaptogens.
+Still, this suggests to me that after the fiber, there may be less than 3 grams of superfoods per serving – a much smaller amount than you’ll find in greens powders.

-With over two dozen superfoods listed, the implication is that they are included in such tiny amounts that they are unlikely to offer many nutritional benefits.
-This puts Grüns gummies in stark contrast with nutrient-dense greens powders like Live it Up, which has 7.3 grams of powdered greens in every 8-gram serving.
+This puts Grüns gummies in stark contrast with powders like Live it Up, which has 7.3 grams of powdered greens in every 8-gram serving.

 What’s Missing?